-Presentations from IMI projects will be followed by a dynamic discussion with the audience on the trends, challenges and opportunities for personalised medicines through collaborative research.
+Presentations from IMI projects were followed by a dynamic discussion with the audience on the trends, challenges and opportunities for personalised medicines through collaborative research.

-The session will be chaired by Pierre Meulien, Executive Director of IMI.
+The session was chaired by Pierre Meulien, Executive Director of IMI.

 About the European Alliance for Personalised Medicine Congress

-The Congress theme is “Personalising Your Health: A Global Imperative!” and brings together a series of high-level international speakers gathering in Belfast for this event.
+The Congress theme is “Personalising Your Health: A Global Imperative!” and brought together a series of high-level international speakers gathering in Belfast for this event.